derpyzza/River/SPEC.md

 let w; // illegal
 let w: int; // legal

-let
-    x, y, z, w: int,
-    a, b, c, d: float,
-    q, w, e: string
-    ;

-// variables are declared to a zero-value be default. each primitive type has it's own zero value let x: int;    // x = 0 let x: bool;   // x = false let x: string; // x = ""
+// similar to C, variables must be declared to have a value before they can be used let x: int;

-// if it is desired for a variable to be uninitialized, it can be specified using the `undef` keyword: let x: int = undef;
+x += 1; // Error, x is undefined, assign a value to x.

+let x = 10;
+x += 1; // x => 11

+// each datatype in river has it's own associated default or 'zero' value, which can be assigned like so: let x: Object = {...};

-// You can assign multiple variables at once: let x = 10, z = "string" , y: float = 3.14;
+// You can assign multiple variables at once, provided they're all of the same type let x, y, z = 10, 20, 30;

-// you may also declare multiple variables at once: let x, y: int, z: float;
-// if initializing variables however, they must all be manually marked with types: let x = 10.4, y: int = 10, z = "string"; // illegal let x: float = 10.6, y: int = 10, z: string = "string"; // okay

-// unless they're the same type: let a = 10, b = 20, c: int = 30;
+let a, b, c: float = 1.23, 3.14, 6.28;

+let e, r = 10, "string"; // illegal
 ```

 c output: